What Is a CRM and Does Your Cleaning Company Need One?

 – QuickBooks sync

-For cleaning companies under 25 employees, Jobber covers everything you need without making you pay for a separate CRM.
+For cleaning companies under 25 employees, Jobber covers everything you need.

 Price: $49–$199/month | Free trial: 14 days

 ZenMaid is built specifically for residential cleaning companies.
-The CRM features are designed around cleaning workflows — recurring schedules, cleaner reliability tracking, client communication templates.
+The CRM features are designed around cleaning workflows.
+This means recurring schedules, cleaner reliability tracking, customer communication templates.

 Strengths over Jobber for cleaning: